5 Look! I am sending to you people Elijah the prophet before the coming of the great and fear-inspiring day of Jehovah.

 10 There was in Damascus a certain disciple named Ananias, and the Lord said to him in a vision: Ananias!
 He said: Here I am, Lord.

-11 The Lord said to him: Rise, go to the street called Straight, and at the house of Judas look for a man named Saul, from Tarsus.
+and at the house of Judas look for a man named Saul, from Tarsus.
 For, look! he is praying,

 12 and in a vision he has seen a man named Ananias come in and lay his hands upon him that he might recover sight (Acts 9).